Raising Changemakers: The story of Ashoka Fellow Gonzalo Muñoz and his family of changemakers

 Gonzalo shares, “it is impossible to deny that most of the inspiration my two siblings and I received came from our parents.”
 He attributes his parents’ entrepreneurial spirit to his lifelong commitment to his individual social responsibility, regardless of what job or industry he found himself later in life.
 “Looking back,” Gonzalo reflects, “it was obvious that we were meant to do things like we are doing today.”

 Gonzalo is raising the next generation of young changemakers in Chile by starting from home using lessons from his own childhood.
-His daughter, who recovered, sparked Gonzalo’s wife, Tere, to work for a Chilean organization that supports families with a child experiencing cancer through an integrated approach that combines improved medical attention with complementary support services for poor patients and their families.
+His daughter, who recovered, sparked Gonzalo’s wife, Tere, to work for a Chilean organization that supports families with a child experiencing cancer through an integrated approach that combines improved medical attention with complimentary support services for poor patients and their families.

 This organization, Fundación Nuestros Hijos, was founded by another Ashoka Fellow, Marcela Zubieta.
 After eight years, Tere launched her own organization to combat food insecurity and increase access to nutrition in highly vulnerable communities.
 Since they were little, Gonzalo and Tere’s daughters participate in the foundation's activities, volunteering and advocating for the future of young people together.